 One of the most fundamental conservation laws is the conservation of energy.
-Energy can be converted from one form to another so the application can sometimes be tricky, but for all physical interactions energy is conserved.
-The energy can be converted from kinetic energy of directed motion to random thermal energy and from, or to, gravitational potential energy.
+Energy can be converted from one form to another so understanding energy conservation can sometimes be tricky, but, for all physical interactions, energy is conserved.
+The energy can be converted from energy of directed motion to random thermal energy and from, or to, gravitational energy.
 Even mass can be converted to energy and energy to mass according to Einstein's most famous formula, $E = mc^2$.
 Despite all these potential conversions in form, the energy of a physical system is conserved.
-When you drop a piece of chalk it shatters with a small crash as illustrated in Figure 1.2 (top).
-The potential gravitational energy goes first into the kinetic energy of falling, then into the energy of breaking electrical bonds among the particles of chalk, and even into the energy of everything is conserved.
+When you drop a piece of chalk, it shatters with a small crash, as illustrated in Figure 1.2 (top).
+The potential gravitational energy goes first into the kinetic energy of falling, then into the energy of breaking electrical bonds among the particles of chalk, and even into the energy of the sound waves of the noise that is made.
+Despite the complicated details, the total energy of everything is conserved.

 Momentum is a measure of the tendency of an object to move in a straight line.
 The measure of the momentum is not which team scored the last touchdown or goal, a common usage of the phrase in a sports context, but the product of the mass of an object with its velocity.

-Momentum characterized in this way is also conserved.
+The mass is a measure of the total amount of stuff in an object.
+The velocity is the speed in a given direction.
+Momentum characterized as mass times velocity is also conserved.
 A mass moving with a certain speed in a certain direction will continue to do so unless acted upon by a force.
 A given mass may be sped up or slowed down by the action of a force, but the agent supplying the force must suffer an equal and opposite reaction so as to conserve the momentum as a whole.
-Try jumping suddenly out of a canoe (Figure 1.2; middle) and ask your companions if they appreciate the overwhelming verity of the principle of conservation of momentum.
-If you leap out one side, the canoe must react by moving in the opposite direction with the same momentum as your leap.
-The canoe will inevitably tip and leave everyone in the drink.
+Try jumping suddenly out of a boat (Figure 1.2; middle) and ask your companions if they appreciate the overwhelming verity of the principle of conservation of momentum.
+If you leap out one side, the boat must react by moving in the opposite direction with the same momentum as your leap.
+The boat will inevitably tip and leave everyone in the drink.

-Angular momentum is a property related to ordinary momentum, but it measures the tendency of an object of a given mass to spin at a certain rate.
+Angular momentum is a property related to ordinary momentum, but it measures the tendency of an object of a given mass to continue to spin at a certain rate.
 The measure of the angular momentum is the mass times the velocity of spin times the size of the object.
-The popular example of conservation of angular momentum is an ice skater.
-When a spinning skater draws her arms in closer to her body, her "size" gets smaller.
-Since her mass does not change, her rate of spin must increase to satisfy the constraint that her total angular momentum must be constant.
+A popular demonstration of conservation of angular momentum is an ice skater.
+When a spinning skater draws his arms in closer to his body, his "size" gets smaller.
+Because his mass does not change, his rate of spin must increase to ensure that his total angular momentum will be constant.
 In detail, this is a complex process involving the contraction and torsion of muscles and ligaments.
-You do not have to understand the details of how muscles and ligaments work, however, to see that the skater must end up in a dizzying spin when she pulls her arms in, and that she will slow again by simply extending her arms (Figure 1.3: bottom).
+You do not have to understand the details of how muscles and ligaments work, however, to see that the skater must end up in a dizzying spin when he pulls his arms in, and that he will slow again by simply extending his arms (Figure 1.2, bottom).